fender/dmeapp/README.md

 * `/layouts` - Grid layout definitions and utilities (e.g. floating elements or hiding on mobile)
 * `/sprites` - Images to be sprited with Compass. `styles.scss` is responsible for initializing sprites.

+Styles can also be defined in subdirectories under `src/app/components`.
+An example of this is the library page components.
+However, wherever possible, we should try to standardize components to be re-usable by placing them into the `src/scss/components` directory.

 **Syntax**

 When writing SCSS in this app, follow these coding standards: